Undergraduate Research (UR) Grants

 - Principal investigators (lead PI or co-PI) with an active PRF research grant, including a grant on time extension, may not submit an application for a new grant.

 - Principal investigators (lead PI or co-PI) may have only one UR grant application considered in a 12-month period.
-Thus, a principal investigator (lead PI or co-PI) who has an UR proposal denied may not submit another UR proposal until the Advisory Board meeting one year later.
+Thus, a principal investigator (lead PI or co-PI) who has an UR proposal denied may not submit another UR proposal until the PRF Committee meeting one year later.

 - Dr. Burtrand I. Lee, Surface Science and Materials Science, telephone: 202-872-6254, email: email@example.com

 - Dr. Askar Fahr, Physical Organic Chemistry, and Chemical Physics/Physical Chemistry, telephone: 202-872-6207, email: firstname.lastname@example.org

 - Dr. Thomas Clancy, Polymer Science, Engineering, Chemistry and Petroleum Engineering, telephone: 202-872-6093, email: email@example.com

 - Dr. Nancy Jensen, Interim Assistant Director, Synthetic Organic Chemistry, and Inorganic Chemistry, telephone: 202-872-6186, email: firstname.lastname@example.org

 We are currently accepting proposals for the Undergraduate Research (UR) grant program.
 All proposals are due by 5:00 p.m.
 ET Friday, October 15, 2021.
 The submitted proposals will be considered at the May 2022 ACS PRF Committee Meeting.